Jacuzzi not heating up

 4. Pressure Switch

-The correct operation of your hot tub heater depends on adequate water flow.
 A filthy spa filter is the most frequent cause of low flow in a spa or hot tub.
 Remove and clean the filter(s) to rule out a pressure or flow rate issue if your spa heater isn’t heating up.

 Low water levels can also bring Water Flow Switch problems, a clogged pump impeller, closed valves, clogged pipes, or blocked spa drain covers.
 Some heater chambers have screens on the inlet side to catch any debris that bypasses the filter.
-You can notice a decrease in water entering the hot tub or spa if this gets clogged pumps.
+You can notice a decrease in water entering the hot tub or spa if this gets clogged.

 5. Spa Pack Cover Switch

 The cover switch keeps your hot tub heater from working when the spa or hot tub is not covered.
-Most manufacturers require that the cover is in place for the heater to operate as a safety precaution.
+Most manufacturers require that the cover be in place for the heater to operate as a safety precaution.

 If your complete spa heaters are not working, check to see if the cover is in place.
 If it is, check to see if the spa cover switch is turned on.
 If it is, then turn it off and try again.
 If your cover switch isn’t working, it may need to be replaced.
-Action Spa Repair offers a wide selection of replacement switches so you can find the perfect one for your needs.

 6. Temperature Sensor

-You turn the thermostat’s dial to increase the heat.
 The topside control panel of most modern spas is merely a remote control, and a temperature sensor is connected to a circuit board.
-Potentiometers and solid state probes were mostly employed in spas 20 years ago.
+Potentiometers and solid-state probes were mostly employed in spas 20 years ago.

 Mechanical thermostats with a capillary bulb are typical for spas that are 30 to 40 years old.
 You can test your thermostat to determine whether it is malfunctioning inside or the sensor bulb has been corroded if it has a thermostat “knob” rather than an illuminated red arrow.